meteatamel/knative-tutorial/docs/complexdelivery.md

 # Complex Delivery

-In [Simple Delivery](simpledelivery.md) example, we saw how an Event Source can send a message directly to a Service.
-This works for 1-1 case but if you need fan out from an Event Source to multiple Services, then you need to use Channels and Subscriptions.
+In [Simple Delivery](simpledelivery.md) example, we see how an Event Source can send a message directly to a Service.
+This works in 1-1 case but if you need to fan out from an Event Source to multiple Services, you need to use Channels and Subscriptions.

 ![Complex Delivery](./images/complex-delivery.png)